Request an Interview

 Hearts Desires (1996-2000) follows, interweaving the next generation of Sullivan and Larkin families, as well as the lives of Brose Larkin, Jamie Page and Angie Cimarelli.
 Jack Sansovino also resurfaces, his influence heavily felt by Jamie.
 Hearts Desires is the first and only of my books to be classified in the LGBT genre.
 Throughout all eight books in the Collective Obsessions Saga, there are two central gay characters in relation to the Larkin family (Jean-Claude Sullivan in Quixotic Crossings and Jamie Page in Hearts Desires).
 This wasn't something I did on purpose, but rather the characters just happened to blend into the storyline with their lives already written in my imagination.
 In other words, the two specific characters simply - and inadvertently - worked out that way.
 They are also related by blood (second cousins twice removed), but never actually meet as they appear in different time periods.

-The last part is Megan's Legacy.
-The idea to include a serial killer in the storyline came to me like a lightning bolt one winter evening as I wrote the final book.
-The direction became an integral element of the saga's conclusion.
+In Megan's Legacy, the idea to include a serial killer in the storyline came to me like a lightning bolt one winter evening as I wrote the book.
+The direction became an integral element of the story, which is set between 2004-2008.
 Megan Larkin - daughter of Carly O'Reilly (Enthrallment and The Keeper's Journal) and Liam Larkin - is forced to discover the truth and to set herself free from a legacy of family secrets and obsessions.
-The process brings the storyline full circle.
-Megan's Legacy ends in 2008 fictional time, signaling the coda for "Collective Obsessions."
+She falls for Boston attorney Luke Castaneda.
+Locals try to warn Luke about Megan's family history of madness and tragedy, but he falls in love with the shy and retiring Megan, determined to make her his wife.
+Other forces are at work to ensure the union never takes place, bringing another veil of evil over the Larkin's and their self-named city in the guise of a serial killer.

 Honorable Mention: Characters in the Kitchen